Things You Need To Know About The Gutenberg WordPress Editor

 The Release Date of Gutenberg WordPress Editor

 "The team of Gutenberg is taking a step back.
-They are doing it to rewrite Gutenberg by the use of a different library.
-This might cause a delay in the release of Gutenberg, at least a delay of a few weeks.
+To clarify, they are doing it to rewrite Gutenberg by the use of a different library.
+Therefore, this might cause a delay in the release of Gutenberg.
+At least, a delay of a few weeks.
 This is precisely why the release of Gutenberg has been pushed into the year 2018."

 "At Yoast, we were pretty shocked about these words.
 In its current form, Gutenberg is not ready -at all- for mainstream usage.
-In fact, we do not see it as being ready to be released anywhere in the first half of 2018.
-In our view, ready to be released also means that the community has had ample time to fix all of their integrations.
-In this point of time, it’s not possible for plugins at all to integrate with Gutenberg.
+In fact, we do not see it as being ready to get released anywhere in the first half of 2018.
+Also, ready to get released means that the community has had ample time to fix all their integrations.
+Yet, in this point of time, it is not possible for plugins at all to integrate with Gutenberg.
 How on earth should plugin authors be able to build their integrations within a few months?
-That’s not possible.
+That is not possible.
 At least not without breaking things."

-“We are very enthusiastic about the idea of blocks, but have strong concerns about some of the technical choices and the speed of the implementation process.
-We are also worried about the lack of priority given to accessibility issues in the project.
-But most importantly, we are very much concerned about the fact that plugins are not able to integrate with the new editor.”
+"We are very enthusiastic about the idea of blocks.
+However, we have strong concerns about some of the technical choices.
+Also, on the speed of the implementation process.
+Besides, our worry is about the lack of priority given to accessibility issues in the project.
+Still, we are very much concerned about the fact that plugins are not able to integrate with the new editor.”

 Yoast discussed the concept of incorporating its plugin with Gutenberg.

-We started by breaking down all our features, and seeing where we could integrate them into Gutenberg.
-We don't think holding on to a single, massive box below the editor will best serve our customers.
-We'd much rather integrate right where the action happens, and Gutenberg offers us that chance.”
+We started by breaking down all our features.
+Furthermore, we went ahead to seeing where we could integrate them into Gutenberg.
+However, we do not think holding on to a single, massive box below the editor will best serve our customers.
+Thus, we would much rather integrate right where the action happens.
+Gutenberg offers us that chance.”

-You can also submit your feedback directly to the Gutenberg team by going to the feedback section on the sidebar menu of Gutenberg.
-Tell them about your experience of working with Gutenberg and be a part of making this project a success.
+Still, you can submit your feedback directly to the Gutenberg team.
+Go to the feedback section on the sidebar menu of Gutenberg.
+Tell them about your experience of working with Gutenberg.
+As a result, you will be a part of making this project a success.